leunardo/py-linear-regression/README.md

 This is a very simple implementation of linear regression with python, for academic use.

+run: `python3 graph.py <number of points randomically generated>`
+> i.e `python3 graph.py 4`

+Obs: as the points are pseudo randomically generated, they may not have a pattern, and then the graphic will be very innacurate.

 ![Image representing a linear regression, with a straight line and dots around](https://upload.wikimedia.org/wikipedia/commons/3/3a/Linear_regression.svg)

 ### Formula used: